npbnb/blog/.github/CONTRIBUTING.md

 ---
 ```

 Make sure to at least include the fields shown in the minimal example.
+Additional options can be found here: https://quarto.org/docs/reference/formats/html.html

 ## Creating a post